ColeTistan/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 To quote Sheldon on how to play:

 `"Scissors cuts Paper
-Paper covers Rock
+Paper covers Rock,
-Rock crushes Lizard
+Rock crushes Lizard,
-Lizard poisons Spock
+Lizard poisons Spock,
-Spock smashes Scissors
+Spock smashes Scissors,
-Scissors decapitates Lizard
+Scissors decapitates Lizard,
-Lizard eats Paper
+Lizard eats Paper,
-Paper disproves Spock
+Paper disproves Spock,
-Spock vaporizes Rock
+Spock vaporizes Rock,
 (and as it always has) Rock crushes Scissors."`

 ##Technologies Used